dpeckett/airgapify/README.md

 # airgapify

-A little tool that will construct a Docker image archive from a set of Kubernetes manifests.
+A little tool that will construct an OCI image archive from a set of Kubernetes manifests.

 ## Usage

-To create an image archive from a directory containing Kubernetes manifests:
+To create an OCI image archive from a directory containing Kubernetes manifests:

 ```shell
 airgapify -f manifests/ -o images.tar.zst